First-Time Guide to Pittsburgh

 - •Duquesne Incline: Historic cable car with panoramic city views

-- •Phipps Conservatory: Beautiful botanical gardens and seasonal flower shows
+- •Phipps Conservatory: Botanical gardens and seasonal flower shows

 - •Carnegie Science Center: Interactive science museum with planetarium